Published: 18 October 2024

 Israel’s response in recent weeks has considerably weakened Hezbollah, but at a high cost for Lebanese civilians, an echo of what has happened in Gaza.

-The involvement of Iran, through direct missile attacks in April and again on October 1, increases the chances of a reasonable war and has prompted US President Joe Biden to take a stronger line in favour of ceasefire.
+The involvement of Iran, through direct missile attacks in April and again on October 1, increases the chances of a regional war and has prompted US President Joe Biden to take a stronger line in favour of ceasefire.

 Whether Israel is prepared to risk releasing thousands of terrorists in exchange for the hostages or whether it believes the cost is too high, the time is past for a ceasefire.